switchfootsid/Practical-Tensorflow/distributed-training.md

 ## Distributed Tensorflow for Noobs

+## Data Parallelism:
+- In data parallelism, the model is replicated on serveral workers (devices/machines).
+Each worker trains on a split of the mini-batch, computes the gradients and weight updates are synchronized between all works ensure a consitent graph is being trained.
+- This has the advantage of handling large I/O and making multiple passes of the data very quickly.

+## Parameter Server Architecture:
+- All machines/nodes/devices are split between parameter servers and workers.
+- Parameter server contains a replica of the entire graph (variables/nodes) that is broadcasted to each of the worker.
+- In each iteration:
+  1. **Each worker** reads its own split from the mini-batch and computes gradients .
+  3. Worker sends the gradient updates to one (or more) parameter servers .
+  4. The **parameter servers** aggregate all the graidents from the workers and *calculate a new model*
+  5. The *new model is now broadcast* to each of the workers .

 - A tensorflow cluser is a set of nodes that process the computation graph parallely.
 - Each node runs a task
 - Each task is defined by the network address